-Lincoln-Lancaster County Emergency Management is responsible for facilitating the continuation of government operations in times of disaster or major emergency.
+Lincoln-Lancaster County Emergency Management (LLCEMA) is responsible for facilitating the continuation of government operations in times of disaster or major emergency.
 It coordinates county, city, private sector and volunteer services to facilitate and enable continuity of operations countywide.

 The agency fosters the development and testing of plans for: